Allied health research support and skills training via IIMPACT in health

 Research Plan on a Page

-The Plan on a Page series will provide clinicians with the skills and knowledge to:
+Weekly for eight weeks (Tuesday 20 February - 9 April 2024), the Plan on a Page series (PDF 190KB) will provide clinicians with the skills and knowledge to:

-The program will commence with a face to face session to introduce participants to each other and the program facilitators, followed by weekly face to face or ZOOM participation, as preferred by the participant.
+The program includes a face-to-face session to introduce participants to each other and the program facilitators, followed by weekly face to face or ZOOM participation, as preferred by the participant.

 Knowledge Translation: Translation of Evidence into Clinical Practice

-This 6-month program will equip clinicians with the basics of knowledge translation and implementation processes.
+This 9-month program (22 March, 3 May and 29 November 2024) will equip clinicians with the basics of knowledge translation and implementation processes (PDF 839KB).
 The format will be a series of lecture/tutorials and online resources.

 Each clinical participant or group will be assigned an implementation mentor to help coach them through the design and conduct of their project.